doubleedesign/doubleedesign/README.md

 WordPress - PHP, HTML, CSS/SCSS, vanilla JS, jQuery) and occasionally plugins, which I still do sporadically on a [freelance basis](https://www.doubleedesign.com.au).

+👩‍💻I also code a lot of miscellaneous stuff for fun, some of which you can check out here if you are so inclined.

 ---

 ### Published for public consumption